HiPerCoRe/KTT/documentation/ktt_api.md

 * `Tuner(const size_t platformIndex, const size_t deviceIndex, const ComputeApi& computeApi)`:
 Similar to previous constructor, but also allows choice of compute API.
-If selected compute API is Nvidia CUDA, platform index is ignored.
+If specified compute API is CUDA, platform index is ignored.

 * `Tuner(const size_t platformIndex, const size_t deviceIndex, const ComputeApi& computeApi, const RunMode& runMode)`:
 Similar to previous constructor, but also allows choice of run mode.
 Two different run modes are supported.

 In tuning mode, all kernel arguments are copied inside tuner when argument addition methods are called.
-Additionally, extra argument copies are created for each kernel launch under different configuration.
+Additionally, extra argument copies are created by compute API for each kernel launch under different configuration.
 It is possible to perform output validation.

 In computation mode, tuner directly uses buffers provided by client application.
-It is furthermore possible to perform argument zero-copy by using appropriate argument flags, which results in output data being written directly to client buffers.
+It is furthermore possible to perform argument zero-copy by using appropriate argument flags, which causes the compute API to directly access client buffers.
+This results in no data copies being made on certain platforms.
-Output validation is disabled and calling any method related to validation will result in an exception.
+Output validation is disabled and calling methods related to validation will result in an exception.

 Basic kernel handling methods
 -----------------------------